jasongarrett/primes/README.md

 * Navigate to the directory with the generated scripts:
 `cd build/install/primes/bin`

-* Run **primes**, passing the starting value and ending value for the range of primes to generate:
+* Run **primes**, passing the starting value and ending value for the range of prime numbers to generate:
 `./primes 7900 7920`